takitsu21/covid-19-tracker/README.md

 # Coronavirus COVID-19

 Get the latest update with notification alerts and graphics stats about COVID-19!
-For every countries and regions!
-World news available too!
+For every country and region!
+World news are available too!

 ## Commands